GlobalFishingWatch/python-app-template/README.md

 ### Repository Overview

-_This section applies only to the template and provides an overview of the repository contents._.
+_This section applies only to the template and provides an overview of the repository contents._

 #### Directories